ignmiz/ATC_Console/README.md

 ## License & Warranty
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Project is released under MIT License.
 It can be freely used as long as the original creator is attributed.
-Software provided comes with no warranty whatsoever.
+Software provided comes with no warranty.

 ## Contents
 Repository contains the source code for two projects: